 Weight-loss (bariatric) surgery

-Weight-loss surgery is for people who are severely obese and have obesity-related health problems.
+Weight-loss procedures, including minimally invasive surgery and endoscopic (through the mouth) procedures, are for people who are obese and have obesity-related health problems.
 The bariatric team helps people decide if this is a good option and which procedure is best.

-Learn more about bariatric surgery at Mayo Clinic.
+Learn more about bariatric surgery and endoscopic bariatric procedures at Mayo Clinic.